hyperledger/indy-hipe/text/a2a-forward-secrecy/README.md

 ### Review

 **Microledgers**
-Indy agents can use either *anoncrypt* or *authcrypt* to send messages. *Authcrypt* provides no forward-secrecy or key-compromise resistance for either agent. *Anoncrypt* provides forward-secrecy for the sending agent but not the receiving agent–an attacker can still decrypt the message from the receiving agent's long term secret key but not the sender's-weak forward secrecy.
-The current architecture does provide a secure method for changing identity keys using microledgers.
-When agent 1 rotates her identity keys, she signs the transaction and new **ivk** using her existing **isk** and sends the transaction and new **ivk** to agent 2.
+Indy agents currently use either *anoncrypt* or *authcrypt* to send messages. *Authcrypt* provides no forward-secrecy or key-compromise resistance for either agent. *Anoncrypt* provides forward-secrecy for the sending agent but not the receiving agent.
+An attacker can still decrypt the message from the receiving agent's long term identity key but not the sender's.
+This is known as weak forward secrecy.
+The existing architecture does provide a secure method for changing identity keys using microledgers.
+When agent 1 rotates identity keys, the transaction is signed using the existing **isk**.
+The transaction and new **ivk** are sent to agent 2.
 Agent 2 verifies the transaction using agent 1's old **rivk** .
 If the transaction is valid, agent 2 updates to the new **rivk**.

 **Signal Double Ratchet Algorithm**
-The algorithm is implemented by each party performing a key agreement to initially seed a Diffie-Hellman (DH) ratchet.
-This is called the *Root* key.
-Another DH keypair is used to create an output to be combined with the initial seed as input into a KDF to derive a sending ratchet and receiving ratchet.
+The algorithm is implemented by each party performing a key agreement to initially seed a Diffie-Hellman (DH) ratchet and using the ratchet to generate single use encryption keys.
+The ratchet is seeded with a *Root* key.
+Another DH keypair is used to create an output that is combined with the initial seed as input to a KDF to derive a sending ratchet and receiving ratchet.
 Every message is encrypted with a unique message key.
 The message keys are output keys from the sending and receiving chains.
 Calculating the next message key uses the current ratchet value and a constant as inputs to a KDF.
 Part of the output replaces the existing sending/receiving ratchet value and the other part becomes the message key.
 A message key is a symmetric encryption key.

-When **1** sends a message to **2**, a sending message key is computed to encrypt the message, and the current DH public key is sent with the message. **2** calculates a receiving message key to decrypt the message. **2** takes the DH public key received from **1** and creates a new DH keypair.
+When *1* sends a message to *2*, a sending message key is computed to encrypt the message, and the current DH public key is sent with the message. *2* calculates a receiving message key to decrypt the message. *2* takes the DH public key received from *1* and creates a new DH keypair.
 This is used to ratchet the *Root* key.
 This then replaces the sending and receiving seeds.
-This process repeats for both agents as they send and receive messages. *Signal* also allows the header metadata to be encrypted using this algorithm with a separate ratchet chain.
+This process repeats for both agents as they send and receive messages which rotates and updates their ratcheting chains. *Signal* also allows the header metadata to be encrypted.
 Encrypting the header section is desirable to prevent correlation and enhance privacy.

 ### Overview

 **Channel Setup**
-Two parties connect agents out of band scanning a QR code or manually typing information into a program.
+Two parties connect agents out of band by scanning QR codes or manually entering information into an app.
 Currently, only the long term identity keys are exchanged.
-This proposal adds one one-time DH key to be exchanged as well.
+This proposal adds an additional one-time DH key to be exchanged as well.
 Each of the keys are used to calculate seed values and initialize the microloedger in the following manner:

-*1* sends *2* in a QR or initial message:
+*1* sends *2* in an initial message:

 - Identity Key *ivk*
 - Ephemeral public key *epk*
 - An initial ciphertext encrypted with some AEAD encryption scheme (AES-GCM, SALSA20 or CHACHA20 with POLY1305) using *AD = ipk || ripk*. *AD* contains identity information for both parties.
 The intitial ciphertext should contain the first ratchet DH key.

-**1** calculates using her private keys and **2**'s public keys:
+*1* calculates using her private keys and *2*'s public keys:

 ```
 DH1 = DH(isk, rivk)